1EdTech/lti-1-3-php-library/README.md

 ## Contributing

 For improvements, suggestions or bug fixes, make a pull request or an issue.
-Before opening a pull request, add automated tests for your changes and ensure that all tests pass.
+Before opening a pull request, add automated tests for your changes, ensure that all tests pass, and any linting errors are fixed.

 ### Testing